Boat Crashes on Lake Conroe

 Public safety officials and advocates are calling on boaters to play it safe this summer and all yearlong.
-Lake Conroe has been named the deadliest lake in Texas, and boating crashes involving negligence, alcohol use and other preventable factors are a huge part of the problem.
+Lake Conroe has been named the deadliest lake in Texas.
+The reason to this is due to the excess of boating crashes.
+These boating crashes are due to negligence, alcohol use and other preventable factors are a huge part of the problem.

 10-Year-Old Injured and Parents Killed in Lake Conroe Boat Crash